NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 and the timestamp column name.
 The features can be passed in as a simple list of strings.
 Alternatively, we can create a list by excluding the columns in the dataframe that are not features, and pass them into the argument.

-Next, the :meth:`~nannyml.drift.multivariate.data_reconstruction.calculator.DataReconstructionDriftCalculator.fit` method needs to be called on the reference data, which the results will be based on.
+Next, the :meth:`~nannyml.base.AbstractCalculator.fit` method needs to be called on the reference data, which the results will be based on.
 Then the
-:meth:`~nannyml.drift.multivariate.data_reconstruction.calculator.DataReconstructionDriftCalculator.calculate` method will
+:meth:`~nannyml.base.AbstractCalculator.calculate` method will
 calculate the multivariate drift results on the provided data.

 .. nbimport::